Terasology/Potions/README.md

 ## Credits for images:

-[Trekmarvel](https://github.com/Trekmarvel) for the base potion bottle graphics.
+* [Trekmarvel](https://github.com/Trekmarvel) for the base potion bottle graphics.
+* InvinciblePotionBottle.png, Regen2PotionBottle.png edited from base by Minege
+* MegaJumpBottle.png, GigaJumpBottle.png edited from base by Patrick Wang